 Competitors in the Oracle Olympics encountered a barrage of obstacles simulating the events and adverse network conditions Chainlink node operators face every day while seamlessly delivering off-chain data and performing off-chain computation 24/7, even during times of network congestion and volatility.

-As Rohhan Kochhar, TPM, Node Relations at Chainlink Labs, explained in anticipation of the event, “Running a Chainlink node is more like a marathon than a sprint since you have to remain steady and reliable for a long period of time.”
+As Rohhan Kochhar, Product Manager, Node Relations at Chainlink Labs, explained in anticipation of the event, “Running a Chainlink node is more like a marathon than a sprint since you have to remain steady and reliable for a long period of time.”
 While Kochhar said the Chainlink community has many strong DevOps teams capable of keeping their nodes running for the entirety of the race – just as in a marathon, there can only be one winner.